Tatiana Prozorova

-Tatiana Prozorova (née Barkova Татьяна Прозорова born 10 October 2003) is a Russian tennis player.
+Tatiana Prozorova (née Barkova), Татьяна Прозорова; born 10 October 2003) is a Russian tennis player.

-She has a career-high singles ranking of No. 178 by the WTA and a best doubles ranking of world No. 375.
-Prozorova has won seven singles titles and one doubles title on the ITF Women's World Tennis Tour.
+She has a career-high singles ranking of No. 140 by the WTA and a best doubles ranking of world No. 375.
+Prozorova has won eight singles titles and one doubles title on the ITF Women's World Tennis Tour.

 Career

 Prozorova made her WTA Tour main-draw debut for the 2023 Rabat Grand Prix where she received entry into the singles tournament as a qualifier, losing in three sets to eighth seed Tatjana Maria.

-She qualified for her first major tournament on her debut 2023 at the US Open but lost in the first round to former world No. 1, Caroline Wozniacki, in straight sets.
+Prozorova qualified for her first major tournament on her debut 2023 at the US Open, but lost in the first round to former world No. 1, Caroline Wozniacki, in straight sets.

+At the 2026 Singapore Open, she defeated Sofia Costoulas, before upsetting world No. 18 Alexandra Eala in the second round for her first win over a top-20 ranked player.
+Prozorova continued her run with a victory over Wang Xinyu to reach her first WTA Tour semifinal.
+However, she had to withdraw from the tournament prior to her last four match against Talia Gibson after being hit on the head during her doubles quarterfinal and subsequently failing a concussion test.

 Performance timeline

 Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup, United Cup, Hopman Cup and Olympic Games are included in win–loss records.